wallarm/product-documentation/docs/latest/user-guides/rules/add-replace-response-header.md

 ## Creating and applying the rule

+--8<-- "../include/waf/features/rules/rule-creation-options.md"

-To create and apply the rule:
+To create and apply the rule in the **Rules** section:

 1. Create the rule **Add or replace server response header** in the **Rules** section of Wallarm Console.
 The rule consists of the following components: